Visium CytAssist for FFPE samples (probe based)

 Library QC and sequencing

 All individual libraries will be assessed for their quality, this includes concentration measurements and estimation of average fragment lengths.
-The libraries will be pooled based on these results, and later sequenced on Illumina systems such as the NextSeq or NovaSeq, depending on the sequencing depth required.
+The libraries will be pooled based on these results, and later sequenced on Illumina NovaSeq, adjusting the sequencing depth depending on the needs.

 A general recommendation is a minimum of 25 000 read-pairs per spot covered by tissue (e.g. if the tissue covers the whole capture area with 5 000 spots, about 125M read-pairs per section is recommended).
 Thus, we may need to adjust the sequencing setup after we know the actual tissue coverage and result of library QC.
 Sequencing is carried out using a read setup with 28 cycles in read 1, two index reads with 10 cycles in each and then 50 cycles in read 2.